-Van Gogh had his dogs in the yard before 7:30 a.m.—and the new one barked all day long.
+Van Gogh had his dogs in the yard before 7:30 a.m., and the new one barked all day long.

 Cowboy got to bed at 1:45 a.m.

-I'm sure he had a restful morning; our bedroom window is right across from Barky.
+Our bedroom window is right across from Barky.

-I'm not entirely confident in Van Gogh's fence-building skills.
+I am not entirely confident in Van Gogh’s fence‑building skills.

-I don't want to sound like a Karen, but come on—7:15 a.m., when you know you have joggers and school kids, and your dog will bark at them?
+Seven fifteen in the morning, when you know you have joggers and school kids, and your dog will bark at them?

 I try to be understanding and let things slide off my back.

-We definitely try to keep them quiet—especially early in the morning and late at night.
+We definitely try to keep them quiet, especially early in the morning and late at night.There is not much to say about the day.

-It was the same as yesterday, and the day before—except for the never-ceasing barking next door.
+It was the same as yesterday and the day before, except for the never‑ceasing barking next door.

 Very little changes around here.